AT-Publishing/website/_posts/2016-02-29-exchanges.md

 promoting:    onramp
 note:         Onramping
 categories:   [ trading-platforms ]
-tags:         [ recommended-exchange, custodial-trading ]
+tags:         [ recommended-exchange, custodial-trading, bitfinex, independent-reserve, kraken, localcryptos, bitmex ]

 description:  "Where to buy crypto and where to trade it?
 Which exchanges are liquid, which have issues and which look like exit scam?
 Updated 2020."
 permalink:    altcoin-exchanges/